The Wrestling Classic: Event

-The pay-per-view event included a 16-man tournament dubbed "The Wrestling Classic".
+The card consisted of fifteen matches and included a 16-man tournament dubbed "The Wrestling Classic".

-In the first round of the tournament, Adrian Adonis (with manager Jimmy Hart) defeated Corporal Kirchner with a DDT.
+In the first round of the tournament, Adrian Adonis (with manager Jimmy Hart) defeated Corp.
+Kirchner with a DDT.

 Dynamite Kid then faced Nikolai Volkoff (without manager Freddie Blassie); Dynamite Kid attacked Volkoff, who had just finished his customary singing of the Soviet national anthem, with a missile dropkick from the top turnbuckle and then quickly scored the pinfall in a match that lasted about six seconds (the official time given was nine seconds, equaling the record King Kong Bundy had set at WrestleMania).

-Macho Man Randy Savage (with Miss Elizabeth) then defeated "Polish Power" Ivan Putski, though Savage had both his feet on the middle rope for leverage.
+Randy "Macho Man " Savage (with Miss Elizabeth) then defeated "Polish Power" Ivan Putski, though Savage had both his feet on the middle rope for leverage.

 Ricky Steamboat faced Davey Boy Smith in a rare match pitting two fan favourites against each other.
 The match moved back and forth until Smith landed in the ropes trying attack Steamboat, but Steamboat sidestepped and Smith injured his groin and was unable to continue, so Steamboat was awarded the match by forfeit.

-Junkyard Dog then faced The Iron Sheik (like Volkoff, the Sheik appeared without Freddie Blassie).
+The Junkyard Dog then faced The Iron Sheik (like Volkoff, the Sheik appeared without Freddie Blassie).
 The match began with Sheik choking JYD with his jacket.
 He applied a camel clutch on JYD before releasing the hold.
 JYD quickly hit a headbutt on Sheik and pinned him to win the match.

 Moondog Spot and Terry Funk's (with Jimmy Hart) match was next.
 It appeared that neither of them wanted to wrestle, so at Funk's suggestion they both left the ring.
-As Spot started to leave, Funk attacked him from behind and tried to re-enter the ring for a countout win, but Spot prevented him from entering the ring and himself won the match by countout after Funk backdropped him into the ring before the ten count.
+As Spot started to leave, Funk attacked him from behind and tried to re-enter the ring for a countout win, but Spot prevented him from entering the ring and Spot himself won the match by countout after Funk backdropped him into the ring before the ten count.

-Intercontinental Heavyweight Champion Tito Santana then faced The Magnificent Muraco (with Mr. Fuji).
+WWF Intercontinental Heavyweight Champion Tito Santana then faced Magnificent Muraco (with Mr. Fuji).
 Muraco appeared to have pinned Santana but as his feet were on the ropes, the match continued and Santana rolled up the surprised Muraco with a quick small package, scoring the pinfall.
 Santana suffered a groin injury that would hamper him later in the tournament.

-The final match of the first round pitted Paul Orndorff against Bob Orton.
+The final match of the first round pitted Paul Orndorff against Cowboy Bob Orton.
 Orton was disqualified after he hit Orndorff with his cast.